 Upstairs@Whelan’s from Midnight.

-Whelanslive.com are proud to bring you The Midnight Hour.
-Showcasing the best new talent in Ireland & beyond.
+Whelanslive.com is proud to bring you The Midnight Hour.
+Showcasing the best new talent in Ireland.

 We’re delighted to be back gigging and we couldn’t be happier to be playing in Whelan’s again!

 We’ll be playing in the upstairs venue and admission is €10.
 If you want to get in FOR FREE then comment on HERE saying “The love is in your eyes” and we’ll put your name down on the guest list!